-Phthalocyanine Green BS
+Phthalo Green BS

-Phthalo Green Blue Shade.
-We have an article on Phthalo Green Blue Shade over in the articles section.
 One of the power pigments of the palette, this is a deep, transparent, high-chroma green that shows up in a staggering number of convenience blends from leaf greens to mints to green earths.
 This green is like some kind of mythical emerald that when broken into a million pieces creates an emerald rainbow of colors.
 It takes some work to divide it into all its may forms in mixes as it tends to be quite potent.
+Phthalo Green Blue Shade.
+We have an article on Phthalo Green Blue Shade over in the articles section.

-We found that Phthalo Green BS (as it's sometimes abbreviated) is frequently added to convenience greens of all kinds-- which makes it possible to mix your own convenience colors on the palette.
-This color also has a special role in teals and can help to mix approximations for some of the more expensive mineral-based colors.
-See also the note on Viridian.
+Phthalo Green also has a special role in teals and can help to mix approximations for some of the more expensive mineral-based colors.
 It tends to be dark, almost black in masstone, but reveals high chroma in tints and glazes.
 We have a deep dive on Phthalo Green as well as a comparison of PG7 paints in oils.
-It can sometimes be contaminated with PCBs, so please seek out Monona Rossol's information (her site can be found here) on phthalos and PCB contamination.
-Her book, the Artist's Guide to Health and Safety, contains information about the hazards of working with pigments that contain copper.
+Phthalo Green Blue Shade leans a bit more toward blue-green than its cousin, Phthalo Green Yellow Shade, PG36.

 PG7 pigment data from David G. Myers, The Color of Art Pigment Database, Artiscreation.com,